legoman27/Printed_SideSkirt/README.md

 # Future Plans
+- [ ] finish lower skirts and update for standard frames
 - [ ] add support for 300 & 350 frames
 - [ ] add support for LDO frames
 - [ ] add some sort of display capability in the side skirt, mabye a btt TFT43 if it is at all possible to rotate the display by 90 degrees.